 Today, each of Valencia’s neighborhoods has a committee (Casal Faller) which annually organizes, fundraises and constructs their own ninot (Valencian for puppet) or fallas – the enormous floats that will soon light up before your very eyes.

 The floats are massive – they can reach over 25 meters tall – and are skillfully designed and constructed by prominent artists.
 They are almost always ironic or satirical (and often lewd) representations of politicians and well-known celebrities, both Spanish and international.
-You can guess which Cheeto King celeb-oitician was a common theme throughout last year’s festivities and will probably be prominent again this year.
+You can guess which Cheeto King celeb-oitician was a common theme throughout the last couple of years and will probably be prominent again this year.

 I loved Las Fallas, and if the stars once again align allowing me to prance between smoldering ninots over firecracker debris, dodging teens tossing pyrotechnics with a lukewarm can of Estrella Damm in my hand, I’m there.